pytask-dev/cookiecutter-pytask-project/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 name: Enhancement
-about: Suggest an idea for cookiecutter-pytask
+about: Suggest an idea for cookiecutter-pytask-project
 title: "ENH:"
 labels: "enhancement"